Infraste03/KGE_RS/fashion_generalization/models/README.md

 Contains the SASRec training and hyperparameter optimization scripts used for the sequential recommendation task.

-It includes the standard Fashion experiments, the Fashion v3 experiments, and a local smoke-test script.
+It includes the standard Fashion experiments, the Fashion-Heavy experiments, and a local smoke-test script.

 ## `TransE/`

-Contains the TransE training, hyperparameter optimization, ablation, and Fashion v3 scripts used for the knowledge graph component.
+Contains the TransE training, hyperparameter optimization, ablation, and Fashion-Heavy scripts used for the knowledge graph component.

-This directory also contains the `3rel/` and `5rel/` Fashion v3 experiment outputs and pretrained TransE checkpoints.
+This directory also contains the `3rel/` and `5rel/` Fashion-Heavy experiment outputs and pretrained TransE checkpoints.

 See the README files inside each model directory for further details.